tng-coop/CmsWorkflow/README.md

 Requests that create or update content must specify one of these values for the `type` field.

+## Internal Data Model

+While the HTTP interface exchanges JSON, the CMS logic itself works with dataclass models defined in `cms.models`.
+These classes mimic an Entity&nbsp;Framework style of programming where a lightweight `DbContext` holds sets of `Content`, `Revision` and `Category` objects in memory.
+Services operate on these objects and convert them to plain dictionaries only when sending responses through the API.
+This keeps the implementation structured and type‑safe without relying on JSON for in‑process data.

 ## Running the Tests

 Install `pytest` if it is not already available: